Did You Know?

 Gift of Adoption Fund is a national 501(c)3 non-profit charitable organization.

-The Gift of Adoption Fund does not match up children with families but makes the adoption possible through its Adoption Assistance Grants.
+The Gift of Adoption Fund does not match children with families but makes the adoption possible through its Adoption Assistance Grants.

 More than 500 volunteers are an integral part of Gift of Adoption’s success.